 These days, it’s almost impossible not to feel angry about the role that Wall Street and the Big Banks have had in defrauding customers, crashing the economy and tanking the housing market.
 We seem to be living in a Robber Baron-era paradigm wherein the harder Americans work, the more into debt we collectively descend.

 While Bank of America, Citigroup, Wells Fargo and their friends gave themselves grotesque raises and bonuses paid for with taxpayer bailout money every time there is a crisis, Americans have endured subprime mortgage fraud, merciless or even fraudulent foreclosures, and false accounts—often losing their retirement, homes, jobs and dignity.
 In other words, Big Banks and Wall Street corporations are enjoying record profits that were basically stolen from the rest of us.

 According to Green America, the worst social and environmental offenders are Citibank, Bank of America, Fidelity, JP Morgan Chase, Vanguard, Suntrust and Wells-Fargo.
-But many other larger and mid-sized banks are pretty dirty, too.
+But many other large- and mid-sized banks are pretty dirty, too.

 Abroad, Big Bank speculation in China’s oil industry—whose proceeds directly fund the Sudanese army and Janjaweed militia which carried out the genocide in Darfur—is perhaps the most heinous of the banking industry’s recent investments.
 These banks have also been criticized for profiting from apartheid in South Africa and supporting other abusive regimes around the world.